Reproducing Medium's image zoom

 - Open the link of the image in a new tab when a meta key is held (⌘ or Ctrl)

-- When no link, open the image source in a new tab when a meta key is held (⌘ or Ctrl)
+- When there is no link, open the image source in a new tab when a meta key is held (⌘ or Ctrl)

 - Emit events when the library enters a new state